-23 That would be briefed to me early in the morning, 24 about 6:30, at the White House.
-And then I would prepare for staff meeting.
+That would be briefed to me early in the morning, about 6:30, at the White House.
+And then I would prepare for my 9:00 meeting with the President after having had a senior staff meeting.
 And if anything were relevant at that time, I